cloudmesh-community/book/chapters/linux/ssh.md

 ## ssh-add

-Often you wil find wrong information about passphrases on the internet and peopel recommending you not to use one.
-However it is in almost all cases better to craete a keypair and use `ssh-add` to add the key to the current session so it can be used in behalf of you.
+Often you wil find wrong information about passphrases on the internet and people recommending you not to use one.
+However it is in almost all cases better to create a key pair and use `ssh-add` to add the key to the current session so it can be used in behalf of you.
 This is accomplished with an agent.